 a) A minimum of two years of full-time study at the University of Calgary.

-b) Eighteen units (3.0 full-course equivalents) at the graduate level, including courses in the primary, secondary and cognate areas.
-Doctoral students are required to complete 15 units (2.5 full-course equivalents) in History coursework at the graduate level, of which at least 6 units (1.0 full-course equivalent) must be completed in the primary area and 3 units (0.5 full-course equivalent) in the secondary area.
-Doctoral students must also complete 3 units (0.5 full-course equivalent) outside of History in a cognate area.
+b) Three full-course equivalents at the graduate level, including courses in the primary, secondary and cognate areas.
+Doctoral students are required to complete 2.5 FCE in History coursework at the graduate level, of which at least 1 FCE must be completed in the primary area and one half course in the secondary area.
+Doctoral students must also complete one half course outside of History in a cognate area.
 The areas will be defined in detail by the supervisor and the student in consultation with the Supervisory Committee and must be approved by the Department Graduate Studies Committee.
 During the candidacy examination, the student will demonstrate a comprehensive understanding of the primary and secondary areas as well as his or her particular field of research.
 The secondary area will be selected from an area of history outside of the primary area.
 The cognate course will consist of a non-history discipline or thematic history subject.
-The length of the reading list will be 100-150 titles for the primary area (with the understanding that three articles or stand alone chapters in essay anthologies is the equivalent of one book), and 50-75 titles for the secondary area.
+The length of the reading list will be 100-150 titles for the primary area (with the understanding that the three articles or stand alone chapters in essay anthologies is the equivalent of one book), and 50-75 titles for the secondary area.
 The availability of secondary areas and cognate/thematic courses will depend on faculty members' expertise.
 Each of a student's areas must be taught by a different faculty member or as defined by the committee.

 Secondary Areas (to be chosen from outside of Primary Area): Canada; History of Science; Latin America; Medieval and Early Modern Europe; Military/Diplomatic; Modern Europe and Britain; United States; World.

-Cognate Course: Students will complete 3 units (0.5 full-course equivalent) of graduate-level coursework in an area outside of History.
+Cognate Course: Students will complete one half course of graduate level coursework in an area outside of History.
 A student's cognate course will be determined in consultation with the supervisor.

 c) A thesis normally of 400 pages, including notes, charts and tables, but excluding bibliography and appendices.